Arrays and Lists in SQL Server

 Normally, a test procedure is run 100 times for a certain list length.
 However, since some methods are slow or excessively slow, the script stops running a procedure if its total execution time exceeds three minutes.
 Nevertheless, the procedure is still permitted to run three times more (including the initial test 0) on the next list length so that I can catch the development as the number of elements rises.
 However, if the total time for a procedure exceeds 15 minutes, this second chance is abandoned.

 The script did not run MANYPARAM for 10 000 and 50 000 elements, as this method cannot support this length.
-I also excluded EXEC$A from running at 50 000 elements, since this failed an internal query-processor error.
+I also excluded EXEC$A from running at 50 000 elements, since this failed with an internal query-processor error.

 The script starts a transaction before running a test procedure and commits when execution is completed.